 It’s addictively moreish

-For ajo ojo, that means giving them just enough gentle heat in first-class olive oil to tease out the very best of their flavors.
+For ajo ojo, that means giving them just enough gentle heat in first-class olive oil (we use extra virgin olive oil) to tease out the very best of their flavors.
 And that requires some attentive, careful cooking to slowly melt the flavors of the chilies and garlic into the oil.

 The result?
 You’ll have created one of the simplest pasta pairings, but, undoubtedly, one of the very finest.